-• Five Partial Exams: (each exam = 20 points)
+• Five Partial Exams: (a total of 100 points, each exam = 20 points)

 Conceptual understanding and application of knowledge is one of the main objectives of the course and will be targeted by assessment.
 Short multiple-choice questions will be given at the conclusion of each of the five course modules.
 Objective questions are included to assess core content.
-These exams will have a time limit, however, they will be available throughout the scheduled day.
+Dates and other details will be provided in Canvas.